pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sClusterMetrics.md

 ![](../images/cluster-metrics-stack.png)

 This document covers deploying and using a sample open-source monitoring stack in a Kubernetes cluster.
-The resulting stack is not a "Production-ready" install, rather it is meant to show how quickly Ping DevOps software can produce metrics for consumption by a popular open-source monitoring system.
-This metrics stack is not maintained or directly supported by Ping.
+The resulting environment should not be considered production-ready.
+It is meant to show how quickly Ping DevOps software can produce metrics for consumption by a popular open-source monitoring system.
+This example metrics stack is not maintained or directly supported by Ping.

 ## Stack Components